MedetHasanUgurlu/Oracle-Certification/src/main/java/org/medron/genericsandendcapsulation/README.md

 **true\
 true**

-> It looks like a static method, but it isn't.
-Instead, Java knows that isEmpty() is an instance method that does not take any parameters.
-Java uses the parameter supplied at runtime as the instance on which the method is called.
+> Java knows that isEmpty() is an instance method.
+Java uses the parameter supplied at runtime

 * You can even combine the two types of instance method references.
 We are going to use a functional interface called a